tkey/tkey-swift/README.md

 ### Using Modules for Further Operations

 For making advanced operations on tKey and to manipulate the keys, you can use the modules provided by tKey.
 As mentioned in the initialization section, you need to configure the modules beforehand to make it work with tKey.
 Once that is done, the instance of the respective module is available within your tKey instance and can be used for further operations.

+### Consider multiple device environment

+Imagine a situation where a user wants to use the same private key on multiple devices using the Tkey SDK.

+If you want to get the same tkey on device B as the tkey created on device A, you need a minimum tkey setting of 2 out of 3.
+If you initialize a tkey on another device with 2 out of 2, without creating a separate share after initialization, you cannot reconstruct it because it requires the existing device share.

+There are several ways to solve this problem.
+Below is an example guide,

+1. Initialize the tkey on Device A. (2/2 shares are needed)
+2. Create an extra share using the Security question module and reconstruct it.
+(2/3)
+3. Recover the final key from Device A' with the social login share and security question share.
+4. Create a new share and save it as device share.
+If you set up the device share like this, you don't need to ask the security question every time you log in.

+In addition to this, there is also a way to serialize a share created on device A and import it from device A' to reconstruct it.

 ### Making Blockchain Calls